 When We Get Together, We Feel Less Alone and More Confident

 It may be obvious, but it’s true!
 Too often new moms hunker down in their homes with their newborns.
 It’s so isolating, and the days can get loooong.
 Suburban and rural moms are at a greater risk for isolation.
+And let’s face it: with the convenience of Netflix and Instagram at your fingertips… it’s waaaay too easy to fill your day by sitting around on your phone.
+We also know this is not good for you.

 This is especially true if you give birth during the colder months — it may seem like too much of a hassle to bundle your baby (and yourself) up just to go to the store (or wherever).
 This was the case for me after my first arrived.
 She was born in late October, and when we left the hospital we hit a cold snap; the snow started falling and didn’t stop…until April!
 I didn’t want to go anywhere.
 It was cold, the streets were icy, and I was nursing round-the-clock… it was just easier to stay home.